 Nomads of Berber origin like Tuareg or Peul meet there.
 The camp is built for a few days or for a whole season, but always a bit to the side in order to leave a free access to water for everyone.
 So, the caravans go to the well, carry out the watering of their stock and continue on their way.
 Wells also become centers for settled people.
 Water is then drawn up from the well by using animal traction.

 The well’s rope is pulled by a trained camel.
 An irrigation system enables several families to grow green vegetables, cereals, onions, palm trees, spices or oranges.
 The bucket plunges again and again.
 It holds around 10 gallons.
 It tips over and life appears.
 In some valleys, the multiplication of wells has enabled the creation of real oases where vegetables gardens support more and more people.

 A woman appears, riding a donkey.
 She comes to fill the waterskin hanging on the side of the animal.
 Some children come with her.
 Behind the growling of the herds, we hear people laughing.

 The pulley “takarkat” squeaks, whistles and makes its song resonate into the well.
 People are talking loudly, encourage each other pulling up the rope.
 The soil is damp and sticking to their feet.
 The animals gather around the drinking trough.
 An extraordinary sight is taking place around the well.

-In early 2015, 217 wells were built.
+In End of 2018, 271 wells were built.
 Each of them gives the Tuareg or settled people a tremendous boost.

 Would you like to dive in the daily life of Tuareg nomads?
 Watch the documentary film “Nomad’s Land”.